VISIT OUR ART STORE ▶

 Watercolor Granulation Medium: Does It Actually Work?

-Granulating pigments are magical.
-They add depth and texture without extra effort.
-But what if your favorite color isn't granulating at all?
+Granulating pigments are magical—they add depth and texture without any extra effort.
+But what happens when your favorite color simply doesn’t granulate?

 What Is Winsor & Newton Granulation Medium in Watercolor?

 This medium is designed to add texture to watercolor paints, especially non-granulating ones.
-It can help pigments settle or clump together, giving that beautiful, textured effect we usually only get from certain pigments.
+It helps pigments settle or clump together, creating the beautiful textured effects normally seen only in naturally granulating colors.

 Why Use a Granulation Medium for Watercolor Painting?

-I've always dreamed of turning PB16 into a granulating pigment.
-Cobalt turquoise comes close, but it feels too opaque and doesn't have that rich tinting strength.
+The artist has always wished PB16 could behave like a granulating pigment.
+Cobalt turquoise offers a similar feel, but it appears too opaque and lacks strong tinting strength.

 Why use a granulation medium